Alternate Fighter: Expanded

 As a bonus action, you can expend one Exploit Die to switch places with a conscious and willing creature within 5 feet of you.
 This movement does not provoke opportunity attacks.

-Either you or the creature you switched places with gains temporary hit points equal to one roll of your Exploit Die.
+After switching, you or the creature you switched places with gains temporary hit points equal to your Exploit Die.

 Streetwise